samundrak/fetch-progress/README.md

 # Fetch Progress

-    Progress of response for fetch API
+    Progress of response for fetch API.
+    Get progress report of your response called from fetch like percentage, speed, total, transferred, eta and remaingin.

 ## Install